shichiro-nakahara/docs/docs/glossary.md

 ### Value Notes

-Asset notes (or value notes) are representations of asset in PolyAztec.
+Asset notes (or value notes) are representations of asset in Nata Network.
 They are sent around the network via transactions.

 ### Viewing Key

 Also called the Account key, the privacy key or the decryption key.

-This is the private key that is associated with plain (unregistered) PolyAztec account.
+This is the private key that is associated with plain (unregistered) Nata Network account.
 This key is used to decrypt notes associated with the account.
-For an unregistered PolyAztec account, it is also used to spend notes.
+For an unregistered Nata Network account, it is also used to spend notes.
 It can be used to [register](#account-registration) an account 1 time.

-See the [Accounts](how-polyaztec-works/accounts.mdx) page for more information.
+See the [Accounts](how-natanetwork-works/accounts.mdx) page for more information.